Vizsla vs Treeing Walker Coonhound: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Vizsla and Treeing Walker Coonhound based on their distinct physical builds and metabolic profiles.
 Vizsla at Medium (44-60 lbs) needs caloric intake calibrated to their very high (1-2+ hours daily) activity level, while Treeing Walker Coonhound at Large (50-70 lbs) requires nutrition matched to their high (1-2 hours daily) energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Vizsla's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Treeing Walker Coonhound may benefit from diets supporting Potential Health Concerns.
+Vizsla's predisposition to joint and skeletal issues may require specialized dietary formulations, while Treeing Walker Coonhound may benefit from diets supporting Potential Health Concerns.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements